GBLille/MassiveFold/README.md

 ```
 ## Inference workflow

-It launches MassiveFold with the same parameters introduced above but instead of running **run_AFmassive.py** script a single time, it divides it in multiple batches.
+It launches MassiveFold with the same parameters introduced above but instead of running AFmassive a
+single time, it divides it into multiple batches.

-For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold in parallel.
+For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold
+in parallel.

-However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use.
+However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use (if not all
+as set by default).

-You can decide how the run will be divided by assigning **run_massivefold.sh** parameters *e.g.*:
+You can decide how the run will be divided by assigning `run_massivefold.sh` parameters *e.g.*:

 ```bash
 ./run_massivefold.sh -s ..input/H1144.fasta -r 1005_preds -p 67 -b 25 -f params.json
 ```

-The predictions are computed individually for each neural network model,  **-p** or **--predictions_per_model** allows to specify the number of predictions desired for each chosen model.
+The predictions are computed individually for each neural network model,  **-p** or **--predictions_per_model** allows
+to specify the number of predictions desired for each chosen model.
-These **--predictions_per_model** are then divided into batches with a fixed **-b** or **--batch_size** to optimize the run in parallel as each batch can be computed on a different GPU, if available.
+These **--predictions_per_model** are then divided into batches with a fixed **-b** or **--batch_size** to optimize the
+run in parallel as each batch can be computed on a different GPU, if available.
-The last batch of the cycle is generally smaller than the others to match the number of predictions fixed by **--predictions_per_model**.
+The last batch of each NN model is generally smaller than the others to match the number of predictions fixed by
+**--predictions_per_model**.

-***N.B.***: an interest to use run_massivefold.sh on a single server with a single GPU is to be able to run massive sampling for a structure in low priority, allowing small jobs with higher priority to be run in between.
+***N.B.***: an interest to use `run_massivefold.sh` on a single server with a single GPU is to be able to run massive
+sampling for a structure in low priority, allowing other jobs with higher priority to be run in between.

-For example, with **-b 25** and **-p 67** the predictions are divided into the following batches, which is repeated for each NN model:
+For example, with **-b 25** and **-p 67** the predictions are divided into the following batches, which is repeated for
+each NN model:

   1. First batch: **--start_prediction=0** and **--end_prediction=24**
   2. Second batch: **--start_prediction=25** and **--end_prediction=49**
   3. Third batch: **--start_prediction=50** and **--end_prediction=67**

-By default (if **--models_to_use** is not assigned), all NN models are used: with **--model_preset=multimer**, 15 models in total = 5 neural network models $\times$ 3 AlphaFold2 versions.
+By default (if **--models_to_use** is not assigned), all NN models are used: with **--model_preset=multimer**,
+15 models in total = 5 neural network models $\times$ 3 AlphaFold2 versions; with **--model_preset=monomer_ptm**, 5
+neural network models are used.

-The prediction number per model can be adjusted, here with 67 per model and 15 models, it amounts to **1005 predictions in total divided into 45 batches**.
+The prediction number per model can be adjusted, here with 67 per model and 15 models, it amounts to **1005 predictions
+in total divided into 45 batches**, these batches can therefore be run in parallel on a GPU cluster infrastructure.

 ## Parameters

 ### Parameters in run_massivefold.sh

-In addition to the parameters displayed with -h option, the parameters file set in **-f** or **--parameters** should be
+In addition to the parameters displayed with **-h** option, the json parameters file set with **-f** or **--parameters**
-organized as *massivefold/parallelization/params.json*.
+should be organized like the `params.json` file.

 ### Parameters in the json file

-Each section of **params.json** is used for a different purpose.
+Each section of `params.json` is used for a different purpose.

-The section **massivefold** designates the whole run parameters.
+The **massivefold** section designates the whole run parameters.

-It is presented as:

 ```json
 {